PhiLouGii/junk_and_gems_capstone/README.md

 ## License

-This project is part of an academic capstone project at African Leadership University.
+This project is part of an academic submission at African Leadership University (ALU).

 ---